HsiangHung/Machine_Learning_Note/Statistical_Test/permutation_test/README.md

 The main idea of permutation test (my understanding) is that, we want to see how likely the initial test statistic from our A/B test (between control and treatment groups) happens from test statistic variance within the population (if null hypothesis is true).

+Note that a permutation test does not require data to be numeric or binary and sample sizes can be similar or different.
+Also, assumptions about normally distributed data are not needed [[Idil Ismiguzel]][A Guide to A/B Testing — How to Formulate, Design and Interpret].

 The algorithm comprises the following steps:

 1. Determine and calculate the initial test-statistic by control and treatment groups.